rankutah/blog/sites/rank-utah/content/_index.md

 Professional projects launched in 2023, backed by a Master’s in Software Development and experience at companies like Arctic Wolf and Okta.
 Learn more on <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn</a> or the <a href="/about">About page</a>.

 ### What is your web design process?
-You can learn all about my process for designing and building a custom website for your small business on the [Website Design](/services/website-design) page.
+Learn more about the process for designing and building a custom website on the [Website Design](/services/website-design) page.

 ### How do you compare to other website design companies?
 Direct communication and responsive support without big‑agency overhead.
 No long‑term contracts, hidden fees, or strict limits on edits.